zoujagger/web-auth/Readme.md

 # User Authentication and Authorization API

 This project is a demonstration of how to use Spring Security  in a Spring Boot application.
-It utilizes various concepts like
+It utilizes various features like
 - Authentication with Json Web Token (`JWT`) ,
 - Authorization and Roles
+- Confirm registration by email
 - Validation of incomming payload
 - Best practices for handling errors using a global exception handler and custom exception.
 - Multi profiles (dev, prod)